salman01zp/Blockchain-in-Rust/README.md

-# SimpleBlockchain
-Simple blockchain implementation in Rust
+# Simple Blockchain implemntation in rust